-Springer-Link: allows the online usage of around 2000 Springer magazines.
-Springer covers most of all the fields of technology, medicine and natural sciences.
+Springer-Link: allows for online viewing of around 2,000 Springer journals.
+Springer primarily deals with the topics of technology, medicine, and life sciences.

-Google Scholar: with Google Scholar you can search for scientific text documents.
+Google Scholar: on Google Scholar, you can search for academic texts.

-BASE (Bielefeld Academic Search Engine): is one of the world's most voluminous search engines especially for academic web resources.
-BASE provides more than 100 million documents from more than 5,000 sources.
-You can access the full texts of about 60% of the indexed documents for free (Open Access).
-BASE is operated by Bielefeld University Library.
+BASE (Bielefeld Academic Search Engine): is one of the world's largest search engines for online academic documents.
+The index spans over 100 million documents from over 4,000 sources.
+Some 60% of the documents included in the BASE directory are full texts available to access for free (open access).
+The BASE search engine is operated by the Bielefeld University Library.